Papace78/colour-science/README.md

 # Colour-Science

-An example of my code structure and documentation style of my work at startup Prose from a now-defund project.
-Code is truncated for confidentiality.
+Example repo from my work at Prose (sanitized for confidentiality and proprietary parts omitted).

 ## Overview